 2. Next, apply our Box Tree Caterpillar Killer Nematodes:

 Nematodes can be used as an effective form of biological control against the caterpillars.
 The most successful species of nematode for Box Tree Caterpillar control is the Steinernema carpocapsae, which is contained within our Box Tree Caterpillar Killer Nematode pack.
 Apply these nematodes as soon as small caterpillars are observed.

 3. Finally use our Soil Boost Granules to help your Box plants recover

-Box Tree plants can be aided to recover from Box Tree Moth attack with the application of Soil Boost granules.
-Soil Boost acts like an organic slow release fertiliser helping the Box put on new growth after plant stress and damage.
+Box plants can be aided in their recovery from Box Tree Moth attack with the application of our Soil Boost Granules.
+Soil Boost acts as an organic slow release fertiliser, helping the Box plants achieve newly invigorated growth after stress and damage.

 Choose a humid or wet day to apply your Box Tree Caterpillar Killer Nematodes.
 Nematodes are UV-sensitive and will not survive long when exposed to bright, sunny conditions.
 Apply the nematodes early in the morning or early in the evening in order to utilise the optimum humidity levels.